 Also, the first paper to be delivered by a woman in the university was also delivered under the auspices of the Literary and Debating Society.
 In the 1980s Lit & Deb broke the World record for the longest continuous debate.
 Having lost it later that decade, the society broke the record again in 1995, a record they still hold to this day, after speaking for 28 days, 24 hours a day, (or the entire month February) on the motion ‚ÄúThat This House Has All the Time in the World.‚ÄĚ

 The society has a strong involvement in external university debating also, with several winners of the Irish Times Debating Competition and even the World University Debating Championship among its alumni.
 Lit & Deb annually represents the Galway at national and international competitions in other universities including; Oxford, Cambridge, Glasgow, Istanbul, Vancouver, Tallinn and Bangkok.
 The society also contributes to the debating calendar by hosting an annual debating intervarsity, The Irish National Law Debates (INLD) whereby over 150 speakers and judges descend on NUIG campus from the four corners of Ireland and further afield.
 Last year, the intervarsity was judged to be of sufficient standard and merit that we attracted none other than the winner of the European University‚Äôs Debating Championships 2008 as our chief adjudicator.
-This year, along with the INLD, Lit & Deb are very proud to host the Irish National Maidens Competition as well as the first ever Irish preparation tournament for the European Debating Championships.

 The Modern Society: